 Applesauce Smash Cake

-• 2 1/4 cups flour, all-purpose, white whole wheat, half wheat and half white flour, gluten-free flour blend
+• 2 1/4 cups all-purpose flour, you can also use white whole wheat, half wheat and half white flour, or a gluten-free flour blend

 • 2 tsp baking powder